-A diverse, equitable, safe and connected City that people are proud to be a part of we do.
+A diverse, equitable, safe and connected City that people are proud to be a part of

+Our community is at the heart of everything we do.
 Council is committed to supporting a diverse, equitable and connected community that people are proud to be a part of.
 Our community has told us they value a sense of belonging, want to feel safe in their homes and neighbourhoods, and want opportunities to come together.
-A safe City that is socially and culturally connected in contract themselves to be a lead to the contraction. is created through local leadership, strong partnerships, accessible services, tailored programs and welcoming places that promote community health and wellbeing.
+A safe City that is socially and culturally connected is created through local leadership, strong partnerships, accessible services, tailored programs and welcoming places that promote community health and wellbeing.

-Objectives Performance indicators Strategies 1.1 A community that celebrates diversity and is inclusive of all Community agreement that the City of Melton is an age friendly community.
-Community agreement that the City of Melton is accessible and inclusive for people with a disability.
-Community agreement that the City of Melton community is welcoming and supportive of people from diverse cultures and backgrounds.
-Community agreement that the City of Melton is welcoming and supportive of the LGBTIQAL community.
-Community agreement that the City of Melton is welcoming and supportive of the LGBTIQAL community.
-Community satisfaction with culture and diversity representation in community events 1.1.1 Drive initiatives that promote gender equity 1.1.2 Contribute to a welcoming community which embraces diversity 1.1.3 Contribute to reducing inequalities among people living with disability, seniors, diverse faith and cultural groups, Aboriginal and/or Torres Strait Islander communities and LGBTIQA+ people, and contribute to strengthening respectful relationships between all ○ 1.2 A safe community where people feel proud to live • Community agreement that the City of Melton community are proud of, connected to and enjoy their neighbourhoods Personal level of safety in public areas of the City of Melton during the day Oelector of Melton during the City of Melton at night Oelector of Melton at substant, accessible, and engaging Oelector of Melton at substant, accessible, and engaging Oelector of Melton at Night Oelecto 1.2.1 Invest in initiatives that promote road and community safety 1.2.2 Empower the community to strengthen civic pride, social cohesion, and a sense of belonging 1.2.3 Work in partnership with emergency services 1.2.4 Enhance the City's reputation with the broader community 1.3 Local neighbourhoods are socially and culturally connected Community agreement that there are adequate opportunities to socialise and meet people in the local area Community satisfaction with the provision of cultural and community events 1.3.1 Provide opportunities for participation and appreciation of the arts, and support local artists 1.3.2 Facilitate opportunities for social connection 1.3.3 Build community resilience through COVID recovery initiatives 1.3.4 Support community programs delivered by local organisations and community groups 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals and celebrations in partnership with the community and local business 1.3.5 Invest in festivals 1.3.5 Invest in fe
+Objectives Performance indicators Strategies 1.1 A community that celebrates diversity and is inclusive of all Community agreement that the City of Melton is an age friendly community Community agreement that the City of Melton is accessible and inclusive for people with a disability Community agreement that the City of Melton community is welcoming and supportive of people from diverse cultures and backgrounds Community agreement that the City of Melton is welcoming and supportive of the LGBTIQA+community Community satisfaction with culture and diversity representation in community events 1.1.1 Drive initiatives that promote gender equity ♥ 1.1.2 Contribute to a welcoming community which embraces diversity ♥ 1.1.3 Contribute to reducing inequalities among people living with disability, seniors, diverse faith and cultural groups, Aboriginal and/or Torres Strait Islander communities and LGBTIQA+ people, and contribute to strengthening respectful relationships between all ♥ 1.2 A safe community where people feel proud to live • Community agreement that the City of Melton community are proud of, connected to and enjoy their neighbourhoods Personal level of safety in public areas of the City of Melton during the day Personal level of safety in public areas of the City of Melton at night Community agreement that the City of Melton is vibrant, accessible, and engaging 1.2.1 Invest in initiatives that promote road and community safety 1.2.2 Empower the community to strengthen civic pride, social cohesion, and a sense of belonging 1.2.3 Work in partnership with emergency services 1.2.4 Enhance the City's reputation with the broader community 1.3 Local neighbourhoods are socially and culturally connected Community agreement that there are adequate opportunities to socialise and meet people in the local area Community satisfaction with the provision of cultural and community events 1.3.1 Provide opportunities for participation and appreciation of the arts, and support local artists 1.3.2 Facilitate opportunities for social connection 1.3.3 Build community resilience through COVID recovery initiatives 1.3.4 Support community programs delivered by local organisations and community groups 1.3.5 Invest in festivals and celebrations in partnership with the community and local business